Thoen Stone: Discovery

+Legacy

+Spearfish historian Frank Thomson formed the Thoen Stone Committee in 1950, which aimed to memorialize it at the site it was discovered.
+Three Thoen relatives were also among the committee members.
+A monument complete with a replica of the stone was later placed on a hill above the Spearfish City Park, and an annual seven-mile run past the marker is named after the stone.
+In 1966, Thomson published a book about the stone, titled The Thoen Stone: A Saga of the Black Hills.

 Description

 The Thoen Stone is carved out of sandstone.
 It is three inches thick and measures 10 inches by eight inches.

 Inscription

 Text is written in a cursive font on both sides of the slab.
-The inscription on the front reads:
+The inscription reads: